 Money aside, there’s a broader benefit to Maureen and Rick’s case.
 The court ruling ultimately helps promote closer marital relationships.
 It enables spouses to do what spouses should do, which is take care of each other.
 Today, Maureen is much improved.
 Recently, Rick was diagnosed with Parkinson’s disease, and because of the care Maureen received now she’s able to help take care of him.

 There’s no denying that there’s some sadness in Maureen and Rick Evans’ story.
-But it’s an uplifting story, too.
-And it’s a point of pride for the Evans and for us at Cooper & Elliott that other Ohio attorneys handling personal injury cases now use the ruling from Maureen and Rick’s case to help other families in the same difficult situation.
+But it’s an uplifting story, too. and it’s a point of pride for the Evans and for us at Cooper & Elliott that other Ohio attorneys handling personal injury cases now use the ruling from Maureen and Rick’s case to help other families in the same difficult situation.

 *Names in this article have been changed to protect our client’s privacy.